What is a commercial invoice (and how to raise one)

 Country of origin

-Customs authorities have to be vigilant when determining a package’s country of origin.
-This is because trade agreements, import and export duties vary from region to region.
-Verifying the country of origin ensures the correct application of import duties and shipping fees.
+Customs officials must be vigilant when determining a package’s country of origin as trade agreements and import and export duties vary from region to region.
+Verifying the country of origin ensures the correct import duties and shipping fees are applied.

-The International Commercial Terms (ICC), founded in 1919, are a global agreement on the transportation of goods.
-In essence, Incoterms serve to reduce shipping confusion between international buyers and sellers by standardising rules and guidelines on a universal level.
+The International Commercial Terms (Incoterms), founded by the Intenational Chamber of Commerce (ICC) in 2020, are a global agreement on the transportation of goods.
+In essence, Incoterms reduce shipping confusion between international buyers and sellers by standardising rules and guidelines on a universal level.

 Incoterms between parties outline:

 - The point of delivery.
-This process defines the stage (i.e. EXW) at which the shipment is transferred from the hands of the seller to the buyer (we’ll explain these common terms in a moment).
+This process defines the stage at which the shipment is transferred from the hands of the seller to the buyer, for example, “EXW” (we’ll explain these common terms in a moment).

 - Transportation costs.
 The Incoterms determine which party pays for each stage of the transportation process.